 The DAX syntax is used to calculate the product of the sum of the values in NetWageEarningsAfterTax and 5.05.

-After all the calculation of DAX syntax, the value will store in a new measure known as IncomeTaxRates2019.
+After all the calculations of DAX syntax, the value will store in a new measure known as IncomeTaxRates2019.

 Type of Power BI DAX Functions